dart-lang/test/pkgs/test/doc/json_reporter.md

     pub run test --reporter json <path-to-test-file>

+You may also use the `--file-reporter` option to enable the JSON reporter such that it writes to a file instead of stdout.

+    pub run test --file-reporter json:reports/tests.json <path-to-test-file>

 The JSON stream will be emitted via standard output.
 It will be a stream of JSON objects, separated by newlines.